 A standup meeting is an excellent example of a daily routine that can break or improve a team’s effectiveness over time.
 Effective daily standup meetings empower teams with a robust framework for long-term success.
 On the other hand, ineffective standups can hinder a team’s ability to accomplish its goals.

-A daily standup meeting agenda should be short and focus intensely on the company’s process.
-Every participant should arrive at a particular time; the daily scrum meeting should begin at a specific time and last 15 minutes or less.
+Daily standup meetings agenda should be short and focus intensely on the company’s process.
+Every participant should arrive at a particular time; the daily scrum meetings should begin at a specific time and last 15 minutes or less.

 The scum should address three cornerstone standup questions: